Gamua/Starling-Extension-Particle-System/README.md

 More information
 ----------------

-As soon as the Starling Wiki is online, you will find more information online.
+You can find more information in the [Starling Wiki](http://wiki.starling-framework.org/extensions/particlesystem).

 [1]: http://www.starling-framework.org
 [2]: http://particledesigner.71squared.com